 Student Services performs an essential and vital function of the overall educational program.
 One of the most important responsibilities of a comprehensive student services program is to provide every possible aid to each student.

 ADMISSIONS & RECORDS

-The Admissions and Records Office identifies and accepts all qualified students for enrollment in College of the Desert.
+Located in Building C, the Admissions and Records Office identifies and accepts all qualified students for enrollment in College of the Desert.
 Admissions services also provides record-keeping to safeguard students' academic and personal records.
-The Admissions and Records Office is located in Building C.

 COUNSELING CENTER